Many of you have been asking is Le Mans worth visiting?

 "Common hobbies in Logan include getting shitfaced and hitting someone with a bit of wood, committing ram raids in hot-wired Holdens and inter-generational welfare dependency.
 A popular venue is the Logan Hyperdome, where flannel-clad rednecks fight to the death over Centrelink payments," Rick and Geoff say.

-I don’t want to run down any place that welcomes petrol heads, particularly ones that date back to 47BC (or the year the old bloke was born), but can I mention some of the nine “most fun things to do in Le Mans” (the twin town of Haouza, in the western Sahara … and there’s your first clue) from the official website.
-High up is Papea Park where “visitors will enjoy the funny tracks, the caterpillar or visit the aviary to discover the beautiful blue peacock.”
+I don't want to run down any place that welcomes petrol heads, particularly ones that date back to 47BC (or the year the old bloke was born), but can I mention some of the nine "most fun things to do in Le Mans" from the official website.
+High up is Papea Park where "visitors will enjoy the funny tracks, the caterpillar or visit the aviary to discover the beautiful blue peacock."

 And something you can only do on the Viaduct of Saint-Georges le Gaultier?
 Bungee jumping.
 There are old buildings.
 There are 27 gazillion old churches and nine McDonald's.
 I always take friends to Escape Yourself down on 66 Rue Chanzy.
 Talk about a fun night out.
 So, what goes down is that you and up to 40 of your besties "have to unlock the maximum number of boxes, all different and this within the time limit and thus accumulate the maximum number of tokens to win victory".
 Who needs fast cars, fast persons of the opposite or any other sex, illicit substances and a bucket full of Dom Perignon P3 Plenitude Brut when you can Escape Yourself?